-Intel Core i3, Core i5, and Core i7 CPUs have been around for a few years now, but some buyers still get stumped whenever they attempt to build their own systems and are forced to choose among the three.
+Intel Core i3, Core i5, and Core i7 CPUs have been around for a number of years now, but some buyers still get stumped whenever they attempt to build their own systems and are forced to choose among the three.

 If you want a plain and simple answer, then generally speaking, Core i7s are better than Core i5s, which are in turn better than Core i3s.